-Private domestic adoption refers to the placement of U.S.-born infants for adoption by their birth parents, who legally consent, surrender or relinquish to the adoption with an adoptive family of their choosing.
+Domestic adoption (or private domestic) refers to the placement of U.S.-born infants for adoption by their birth parents, who legally consent to the adoption with an adoptive family of their choosing.

 |American Adoptions has helped many military families realize their dreams of parenthood.
 As these families serve our nation, it is our pleasure to serve them as they begin their adoption journey.|